Light-Lens/Lens-Entertain/README.md

 # Lens-Entertain
-Lens-Entertain is an Open-Source  Light-Weight Media Player.
+Lens-Entertain is an Open-Source, Light-Weight Media Player.